Depression Makes Us Feel Isolated

-The emotional and psychological pain of depression stem not just from its immediate symptoms but also from the creeping sense of existential isolation and differentness, from the feeling of being somehow aberrant, of the tyranny of the shoulds whispering in that mean old little voice “You should be happy and healthy like everybody else.
+The pain of depression stems not just from its immediate symptoms but also from the creeping sense of existential isolation and differentness, from the feeling of being somehow aberrant, of the tyranny of the shoulds whispering in that mean old little voice “You should be happy and healthy like everybody else.
 You’re a freak, what’s wrong with you?”

 The point is that if you’ve become depressed and you think that somehow makes you a freak of nature, somehow separates you from the ‘normal’ mass of humanity, think again.
 When we compound that 6.7 percent number over a lifetime it becomes clear that depression is the rule of human life, not the exception.
 The only question is how many times it occurs over the lifespan, how long it lasts, and most importantly how we decide to face it.